 Criminal mischief in Kentucky can be classified as either a misdemeanor or a felony, based on the dollar amount of damage that was allegedly done.
 The more costly the damage to the property, the greater the charge and the harsher the penalty, as follows:

 - Criminal Mischief in the First Degree is a Class D felony.
 If the value of the damage is more than $1,000, it is considered a Class D felony.
 Such crimes are punishable by one to five years in jail and $10,000 in fines.

 - Criminal Mischief in the Second Degree is a Class A misdemeanor.
 If the value of the damage is between $500 and $1,000, the charge would be second-degree criminal mischief, punishable by up to 12 months in jail.

 - Criminal Mischief in the Third Degree is a Class B misdemeanor.
 Criminal mischief in the third degree, which involves less than $500 in damage, is punishable by a fine of $250 and up to 90 days in jail.

 Defense of Criminal Mischief Charges

 If you are questioned about property damage, call an attorney immediately.
 An experienced criminal defense lawyer can investigate the facts of your case, examine the appropriateness of the police investigation, and look for evidence that weakens the case against you.
 Perhaps you have been wrongfully accused and did not cause the alleged damage.
-Perhaps you did damage the property, but you did not do so intentionally.
+Perhaps you did damage the property but did not do so intentionally.